chufengxiao/Example-based-Colorization-via-Dense-Encoding-Pyramids/README.md

 ### Download the Models of DEPN

-There are two models you need to download for testing. `DEPN_init.caffemodel` saves the first-level parameters of DEPN, while `DEPN_sub.caffemodel` saves the parameters that can be shared by the second level and over.
+There are two models you need to download for testing or training. `DEPN_init.caffemodel` saves the first-level parameters of DEPN, while `DEPN_sub.caffemodel` provides the shared parameters used by the second level and over.

 ```bash
 wget https://drive.google.com/uc?id=1tE2FdfkvT2sJQu_VezVXqhgiNUY_yOZE&export=download -P ./models